KasparEtter/ef1p/pages/email/email.md

 Websites which support [HTTPS](https://en.wikipedia.org/wiki/HTTPS), which is HTTP with [Implicit TLS](#use-of-tls) on port 443 instead of 80, usually [redirect the browser](https://en.wikipedia.org/wiki/URL_redirection) to their secured version.
-An active attacker, however, can just strip the redirect header from the reply and deliver the rewritten content to the browser instead:
+An active attacker, however, can just strip the `Location` header field from the reply and deliver the rewritten content to the browser instead:

 <figure markdown="block">